-Vasileios T. Rapanos, Chairman
+Vasileios T. Rapanos (Non-Executive Member)

-Mr. Rapanos was born in Kos in 1947.
-He is Professor Emeritus at the Faculty of Economics of the University of Athens and he has been an Ordinary Member of the Academy of Athens since 2016.
-He studied Business Administration at the Athens School of Economics and Business (1975) and holds a Masters in Economics from Lakehead University, Canada (1977) and a PhD from Queen's University, Canada.
-He was Deputy Governor and Governor of the Mortgage Bank (1995-1998), Chairman of the Board of Directors of the Hellenic Telecommunications Organization (1998-2000), Chairman of the Council of Economic Advisors at the Ministry of Economy and Finance (2000-2004), and Chairman of the Board of Directors of the National Bank of Greece and the Hellenic Bank Association (2009-2012).
-He has been the Chairman of the Board of Directors of the Issuer since May 2014.
+He was born in Kos in 1947.
+He is Professor Emeritus at the Faculty of Economics of the University of Athens and has been an Ordinary Member of the Academy of Athens since 2016.
+He studied Business Administration at the Athens School of Economics and Business (1975) and holds a Master's in Economics from Lakehead University, Canada (1977) and a PhD from Queen's University, Canada.
+He was Deputy Governor and Governor of the Mortgage Bank (1995-1998), Chairman of the Board of Directors of the Hellenic Telecommunications Organisation (1998-2000), Chairman of the Council of Economic Advisors at the Ministry of Economy and Finance (2000-2004), and Chairman of the Board of Directors of the National Bank of Greece and the Hellenic Bank Association (2009-2012).
+He has been the Chair of the Board of Directors of the Issuer since May 2014.

-Executive Directors
+Executive Members